 “A great project with new challenges every day…”

 Outfitting the two green Wadden Sea ferries was initially meant to take place at the Vietnamese shipyard that built the aluminum hulls.
-MSN designed and constructed the tank connection space (TCS), with its LNG vaporizers, cryogenic pumps and gas heaters, after which Cryovat in Nijkerk handled the assembly.
+Marine Service Noord designed and constructed the tank connection space (TCS), with its LNG vaporizers, cryogenic pumps and gas heaters, after which Cryovat in Nijkerk handled the assembly.
 Cryovat put together the two LNG tanks, and the completed installation was shipped to the Vietnamese shipyard.
 Then the tanks and TCS were mounted in the ship under supervision of Doeksen’s construction crew.
 When the yard subsequently went bankrupt, Doeksen took both unfinished LNG ferries and shipped them to Harlingen for completion.

 “A great project, with new challenges each day,” says our outfitting supervisor Peter Visser.
 “Fortunately, we managed to resolve everything satisfactorily.”
 His colleague Derek Bijlsma confirms this.
 “We encountered quite a few unforeseen problems.
 It was a considerable challenge to finish the ship while meeting the exacting design requirements for LNG ships.
 The Lloyds approval authority’s levels of communication and cooperation were impressive.”
 Adds Peter Visser, “We checked and pressure tested all the engine room piping that was installed by the Vietnamese yard.
 Where necessary, we also replaced some of the pipes.”